Skip to main content

 Structure of a Shader Module

-The simplest shader modules just contain one or more reusable generic global GLSL / WGLS functions that can be included either in fragment or vertex shaders (or both).
-The shader assembles just adds the functions to the top of the assembled shader.
-The fp64
+The simplest shader modules just contain one or more reusable generic global GLSL or WGSL functions that can be included either in fragment or vertex shaders, or both.
+The shader assembler simply adds the functions to the top of the assembled shader.
+The fp64 module is an example of this type of module.

 More complex shader modules contain specific vertex and/or fragment shader "chunks".
 In this case the shader module defines vertex shader inputs and outputs requiring more sophisticated shader generation to wire up the inputs and outputs between shader stages.